shuyelin06/Dulaney-Key-Club-Points/README.md

 ```
 1. If you receive an error telling you that 'Java is not recognized as a command', you may need to set up your Java environment variable.
     1. <a href="https://www.csestack.org/java-environment-variables-setup-jdk-installation-guide/#:~:text=Java%20Environment%20Variables%20Setup%20Steps%201%20Right-click%20on,same%20on%20your%20system.%208%20Click%20on%20OK.">This guide (for windows) may help</a>
-1. If the version successfully prints, but the runtime environment is below 16.0.2, please follow the installation steps again to redownloading the runtime environment.
+1. If the version successfully prints, but the runtime environment is below 16.0.2, please follow the installation steps again to redownload the runtime environment.

 ## How to Use
 In order to view your points, you must enter in a valid password.
 This password will be provided by your Membership Secretary, so be sure to contact them!

 After entering a valid password, select a member from the dropdown, and click "Submit".
 A new tab should appear on the top with the member's name.
 In this tab, you can view the member's grade, dues paid, and point information.
-If you want to view more detailed information on their points, you can click one of the month buttons on the bottom left, which will open a new tab to show the events the member participated in (and the corresponding points) for that month.
+If you want to view more detailed information on their points, you can click one of the month buttons on the bottom left, which will create a new tab showing the events the member participated in for that month.

 If you select a new member while another member's tab is present, their tab will be replaced with the new selected member.
-There is a visual bug with the name of the new member tab (where the tab's name is a month and not the member's name), but the information is still correct.
+There is currently a visual bug with the name of the new member tab, but regardless, the information displayed is correct.

 Enjoy!